qusers/Q/README.md

 ### 🍎 MacOS

-Similar to Linux, you can create the environment and install the required packages with:
+Similar to Linux, you need to [clone the repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository), enter the `Q` directory with `cd Q/`, create the environment and install the required packages with:

 ``` bash
 micromamba create -n qligfep_new python=3.11 openff-toolkit=0.16.4 "openff-utilities>=0.1.12" openff-forcefields=2024.09.0 openmm=8.1.1 "openff-nagl>=0.3.8" lomap2 kartograf davidararipe::kcombu_bss -c conda-forge --yes